top of page

 Scenario 1

-If the visitor has already booked an appointment with the mayor.
+When the visitor has already booked an appointment with the mayor.

 Scenario 2